jiwoon-ahn/irn/README.md

 Weakly Supervised Learning of Instance Segmentation with Inter-pixel Relations, Jiwoon Ahn, Sunghyun Cho, and Suha Kwak, CVPR 2019 [[Paper]](https://arxiv.org/abs/1904.05044)

 This repository contains a framework for learning instance segmentation with image-level class labels as supervision.
-The key component of our approach is Inter-pixel Relation Network (IRNet) that is used to estimate two types of information: a displacement vector field and a class boundary map, both of which are in turn used to estimate pseudo instance masks from CAMs.
+The key component of our approach is Inter-pixel Relation Network (IRNet) that estimates two types of information: a displacement vector field and a class boundary map, both of which are in turn used to generate pseudo instance masks from CAMs.

 ## Citation
 If you find the code useful, please consider citing our paper using the following BibTeX entry.